Chicago Tribune: 1948 U.S. presidential election

 On May 1, 1974, in a major feat of journalism, the Tribune published the complete 246,000-word text of the Watergate tapes, in a 44-page supplement that hit the streets 24 hours after the transcripts' release by the Nixon White House.
 Not only was the Tribune the first newspaper to publish the transcripts, but it beat the U.S. Government Printing Office's published version, and made headlines doing so.
 A week later, after studying the transcripts, the paper's editorial board observed that "the high dedication to grand principles that Americans have a right to expect from a President is missing from the transcript record."
-The Tribunes editors concluded that "nobody of sound mind can read [the transcripts] and continue to think that Mr. Nixon has upheld the standards and dignity of the Presidency," and called for Nixon's resignation.
-The Tribune call for Nixon to resign made news, reflecting not only the change in the type of conservatism practiced by the paper, but as a watershed event in terms of Nixon's hopes for survival in office.
-The White House reportedly perceived the Tribunes editorial as a loss of a longtime supporter and as a blow to Nixon's hopes to weather the scandal.
+The Tribunes editors concluded that "...things have reached such a state that Mr. Nixon’s departure, one way or another, is the best course for the Presidency, the country, and the free world", and called for Nixon's resignation.
+The Tribunes call made news, reflecting the change in the type of conservatism practiced by the paper, and a watershed event in terms of Nixon's hopes for survival in office.

-On December 7, 1975, Kirkpatrick announced in a column on the editorial page that Rick Soll, a "young and talented columnist" for the paper, whose work had "won a following among many Tribune readers over the last two years", had resigned from the paper.
-He had acknowledged that one column he wrote, dating to November 23, 1975, contained verbatim passages written by another columnist in 1967 and later published in a collection.
-Kirkpatrick did not identify the columnist.
-The passages in question, Kirkpatrick wrote, were from a notebook where Soll regularly entered words, phrases and bits of conversation which he had wished to remember.
+On December 7, 1975, Kirkpatrick announced in a column that Rick Soll, a "young and talented columnist" for the paper, whose work had "won a following among many Tribune readers over the last two years", had resigned.
+Kirkpatrick did not identify the columnist but acknowledged that a column dating to November 23, 1975, contained verbatim passages written by another columnist in 1967 and later published in a collection.
 The paper initially suspended Soll for a month without pay.
-Kirkpatrick wrote that further evidence was revealed came out that another of Soll's columns contained information which he knew was false.
+Kirkpatrick wrote that further evidence revealed that another of Soll's columns contained information which he knew was false.
 At that point, Tribune editors decided to accept the resignation offered by Soll when the internal investigation began.
 After leaving, Soll married Pam Zekman, a Chicago newspaper (and future TV) reporter.
 He worked for the short-lived Chicago Times magazine, by Small Newspaper Group Inc. of Kankakee, Illinois, in the late 1980s.

-Soll was born in 1946, in Chicago, to Marjorie and Jules Soll.
-Soll graduated from New Trier High School, received a Bachelor of Arts in 1968 from Colgate University, and a master's degree from Medill School of Journalism, Northwestern University in 1970.

 In January 1977, Tribune columnist Will Leonard died at age 64.
-In March 1978, the Tribune announced that it hired columnist Bob Greene from the Chicago Sun-Times.
+In March 1978, the Tribune announced it had hired columnist Bob Greene from the Chicago Sun-Times.